-Syringe feeding is a short term way of feeding your baby, which can be used to give your breastmilk to your baby when it is in amounts less than 5 ml.
-Syringe fed babies must not be given more than 5 ml of breast milk during one feed.
+Syringe feeding is a short-term way of feeding baby.
+It can be used to give your breastmilk to baby when it is in amounts less than 5ml.
+Syringe fed babies must not be given more than 5ml of breast milk during one feed.
 If baby needs more than this, a cup or bottle should be used (see below for more information).
 Staff will show you how to syringe feed safely.